open-telemetry/opentelemetry-specification/specification/common/attribute-naming.md

   and the value type SHOULD be an array.
 E.g. `process.command_args` might include multiple
   values: the executable name and command arguments.

+- An exception to the above can occur when the attribute name in the plural form conflicts with another possible meaning.
+For example, using `host.ip` instead of `host.ips` is preferred since 'ip' has widespread acceptance as an abbreviation ('Internet Protocol') whereas 'ips' could introduce ambiguity, potentially conflicting with 'Intrusion Prevention System' or other interpretations.
+  In such cases, opting for the more familiar and widely accepted term ensures clarity and minimizes the risk of confusion when defining attribute names.

 - When an attribute represents a measurement,
   [Metric Name Pluralization Guidelines](../metrics/semantic_conventions/README.md#pluralization) SHOULD be followed for the attribute name.